Photograph by Rus Bowden

 The moment he looked at the door, Angel took her brother's hand and encouraged him to stand.
 Billy made them move around his fixed body—a hint of what was to come—but Angel forced past without a trace of cower.
 She would not show fear.
 He couldn't have that.
 He wasn't going to get any piece of her.

 Outside, the wind had died.
 It was quiet.
 The pool sat still, the water calm.
 A hum from the running Ford was the only sound on the block.
 Without instruction, Angel directed Jacob toward the truck.
 She'd committed Billy's words to memory.
 They were going for a drive, to get reacquainted.
 After opening the rusted door, she climbed onto the seat and hauled her little brother up behind—Jacob even managed to close it by himself.
 When Billy joined them from the driver's side, his energy was dark.
 He took up all the space in the cab, sucking loudly on his teeth.
 After prying a red lighter out of his jeans pocket, he lit a Marlboro and smoked it with the windows rolled up.
-He grunted to himself, answering a question that had been posed in his mind, before stepping on the gas.
+He grunted to himself, answering a question posed in his mind, before stepping on the gas.
 The tires screeched, and dirt billowed behind them.
 Angel was looking through the rear-view mirror as he continued to accelerate.
 When he finally cracked his window, air shrieked through the hole, hurting her ears.
 Billy responded by disposing of the cigarette butt.
 Angel saw the cherry hit the truck bed and fly, still lit, into the night.
 She wondered where it went and where they were going.

 Less than five minutes later, Angel knew their destination.

-Together, they climbed a small hill to the tracks and turned left to follow straight iron lines, a metal mouth that seemed to go on forever.
+Together, they climbed a small hill to the tracks and turned left to follow straight iron lines, a metal mouth seeming to go on forever.
 This was the Boone Railroad.
 There were no railings.
 Billy led the charge without looking back, and Angel and Jacob hesitated.
-They knew crossing was forbidden—Grandma Rose had told them that every year some "stupid teenagers" would think it was a hoot to cross the bridge and ended up dead, their bodies broken in the valley below.
+They knew crossing was forbidden—Grandma Rose had told them every year some "stupid teenagers" would think it was a hoot to cross the bridge and ended up dead, their bodies broken in the valley below.

 "But we're not supposed to," Jacob said.

 "We can," Angel assured him, "if we're with an adult."
 He didn't seem convinced, and so "I'll stay behind you," she promised forcefully.
 When she took his hand and encouraged him to walk, Angel tried not to think about crushed skulls and mangled limbs.
 She stepped onto the bridge, pushing Jacob like a shopping cart, allowing him to cruise and, every once in a while, issuing a gentle nudge.
-On the other side, she saw parallel world, dark woods that were almost symmetrical to the spot in which she now found herself.
+On the other side, she saw parallel world, dark woods almost symmetrical to the spot in which she now found herself.

 Twenty feet in, "I don't want—" Jacob began.